 Christina holds a degree in Fashion Design from the London College of Fashion, where she was able to commence a study abroad term in India and subsequently worked as a volunteer for different companies and NGO’s promoting low-impact fashion.
 To better understand the challenges we are facing to get to a low-emission-industry across the world, she is now studying Politics at SOAS.
 This allows her to get involved with the social and political aspects of the industry.

 Having graduated from London College of Fashion with a degree in Fashion Design and Development, Gemma discovered a passion for fabrics and textiles working for small designers in product development and production.
-Now Co-founder of womenswear brand REIN London, Gemma has a firsthand understanding of sourcing materials sustainably, to mitigate our environmental impact while ensuring a socially responsible and culturally aware design approach to fashion design and development.
+Gemma has a firsthand understanding of sourcing materials sustainably, to mitigate our environmental impact while ensuring a socially responsible and culturally aware design approach to fashion design and development.